-On average, listings lease in the $50's per square foot per year.
-The The Waterfront region is going through a decrease in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 7% decline in rent.
+On average, listings lease in the $40's per square foot per year.
+The The Waterfront region is going through a an increase in rates.
+In the last 3 months, the median rate went up $48 per sqft per year.

-Compared to the rest of the Jersey City market, the The Waterfront submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Jersey City market, the The Waterfront submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 20 listings have come on the market, which means leases most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 45% of the available leases in the The Waterfront are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 20 listings have come on the market, which means leases most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 130% of the available leases in the The Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 46,190 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are approximately 14 stories.
-Most buildings in this market were built in 1992 and are Class A.
+Even though the median size is 5,200 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are close to 14 stories.
+Most buildings in this region were built in 1992 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
-Wholesale trade is the dominant industry in this market.
-Most of the occupants of The Waterfront work from home.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+A large portion of this market is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this area.
+Most of the residents of The Waterfront work from home.
+Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.